 Ever wondered why some people have Rapunzel-locks while others struggle to grow hair?
 Why hair thinning happens, and why the strands fall off?
 You will find a lot of myths floating around on the internet about hair growth.
 However, understanding the science behind the hair growth cycle is crucial to take better care of your hair and fight hair loss head-on.

 It also helps you understand and make sense of what is happening to your hair.
-In this article, we have explained the hair growth cycle in detail and also included tips to maintain healthy hair and prevent hair loss.
+In this article, we have explained the stages of hair growth in detail and also included tips to maintain healthy hair and prevent hair loss.
 Scroll down to learn more.

 Table Of Contents

 How Does Hair Grow?
 The Science Behind It

 Hair grows from the follicles in repeated cycles that has four distinct stages (1):

 - Exogen (Shedding phase)

 Before we dive deeper into the hair growth stages, let us first understand the hair anatomy (1).

 - The hair shaft is the visible hair that grows out from the follicle.
 It is made of a hard protein called keratin.
 The hair structure contains: